 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Last minute company coming and you have a icy sidewalk?
 A fast way to make it not slippery is to use cat litter or fireplace ash if you have a fireplace.
 Just spread either along the sidewalk and your guests will have better traction.

 Here's an idea for a cheap salt bucket.
-If, like me, you occasionally purchase one of those large tubs of ice cream - the one gallon plus one quart size with a handle and a lid - save at least one tub to fill with salt for winter ice.
-It's the perfect size to carry out to the front or back walk.
-Since it has a lid, you can store it in the house without fear of kids or pets getting into or spilling it.
+If, like me, you occasionally purchase one of those large tubs of ice cream, save at least one tub to fill with salt for winter ice.